anishathalye/neural-hash-collider/README.md

 - Get Apple's NeuralHash model following the instructions in [AsuharietYgvar/AppleNeuralHash2ONNX] and either put all the files in this directory or supply the `--model` / `--seed` arguments
-- Install Python dependencies: `pip install onnx coremltools onnx_tf tensorflow numpy Pillow`
+- Install Python dependencies: `pip install -r requirements.txt`

 [AsuharietYgvar/AppleNeuralHash2ONNX]: https://github.com/AsuharietYgvar/AppleNeuralHash2ONNX